freenas/freenas-docs/userguide/system.rst

   specify the root CA in the certificate chain.
 This CA must first be imported or created.

-Any CAs that you import or create will be added as entries in :menuselection:`System --> CAs`.
+Imported or created CAs are added as entries in :menuselection:`System --> CAs`.
 The columns in this screen indicate the name of the CA, whether it is an internal CA, whether the issuer is self-signed, the number of